National Slavery & Human Trafficking Awareness Month

 American Founders’ Month, Constitution Day and Celebrate Freedom Week

-Florida observes American Founders’ Month, Constitution Day (Sept.17) and Celebrate Freedom Week (Sept.
-23-17).
+Florida observes American Founders’ Month, Constitution Day (Sept.17); Constitution Week: September 17 – 23 and Celebrate Freedom Week: Last full week in September.
 Section (s.)
 683.1455, Florida Statutes (F.S.), designates the month of September as American Founders’ Month and s.
 1003.421, F.S., recognizes the last full week of classes in September in public schools as Celebrate Freedom Week.
 During American Founders’ Month various groups, including public and private educational institutions, are urged to recognize and observe this occasion through appropriate programs, meetings, services or celebrations in which state, county and local governmental officials are invited to participate.
 Public schools are encouraged to coordinate instruction at all grade levels related to the nation’s founding principles of our nation.

 Tampa Bay Times NIE publication: Celebrate Freedom